-oplication for 1915(c) HCBS Waiver: AK.0262.R06.08 - Sep 01, 2024 (as of Sep 01, 2024) Page 27 of 268 ppendix B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) nswers provided in Appendix B-2-a indicate that you do not need to complete this section. b.
+Application for 1915(c) HCBS Waiver: Draft AK.001.06.04 - Sep 01, 2024 Page 26 of 261 Appendix B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) Answers provided in Appendix B-2-a indicate that you do not need to complete this section. b.
 Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit: c.
+When an individual cost limit is specify the procedures that are followed to determine in advance of waiver entrance that the individual cost limit: c.
 Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
+When the state specifies an individual cost limit in Item B-2-a and there participant's condition or circumstances post-entrance to the waiver that requires the provision of s that exceeds the cost limit in order to assure the participant's health and welfare, the state has established a void an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's ne eds.
 Additional services in excess of the individual cost limit may be authorized.
 Specify the procedures for authorizing additional services, including the amount that may be authorized: Other safeguard(s) Specify: